 According to Planet Green, in 2008 the average person in America created 4.5 pounds of trash a day!
 Here are some tips on how to reduce your trash impact on our environment.

-Purchase re-usable products over disposable when ever possible.
+Purchase reusable products over disposable whenever possible.
 Packing lunches with reusable products is a great place to reduce our trash waste every day.
+Don't miss our source list for made in USA lunch bags and lunch gear.

 Buy higher quality items.
-Products built to last from high quality materials will stand the tests of time- and stay out of our landfills.
-The next time you are purchasing furniture, look for pieces made from durable solid American hardwood, like those offered by Manchester Wood.
-Manchester Wood's furniture is manufactured in New York and lasts for generations.
+Products built to last from high-quality materials will stand the tests of time- and stay out of our landfills.
+The next time you are purchasing furniture, look for quality pieces that will last generations.
+Check out our list of American made patio furniture, and our source guide for made in USA office furniture for inspiration.

 Buy less stuff.
 Reducing our trash impact is as simple as buying less stuff.
 It is one of our favorite tips that we shared here and here.
 Do you really need that item from the dollar store, just because it's a dollar?
-Or will it end up un-used and in the trash?
-Also, re-use when ever possible.
+Or will it end up unused and in the trash?
+Also, re-use whenever possible.
 Many items you think are trash can have a new purpose.
-My favorite item to re-use is the glass jars that I purchase salsa in.
+My favorite items to re-use are the glass jars that I purchase salsa in.
 The size and wide mouth of these jars make them perfect for storing leftovers in my fridge.

 What tips do you have to share on how we can reduce our impact on the environment?